|Year of Entry||2019|

 Applications from mature students or school students with other qualifications will be considered on a case-by-case basis.
 However, applicants will need to demonstrate high levels of competence in English, Mathematics and Chemistry (and Biology from 2020 onwards).

-# Biology is a recommended subject for 2018 and 2019 entries, and a compulsory subject from 2020 onwards.
+# Biology is a recommended subject for 2019 entry, and a compulsory subject from 2020 onwards.

 Click here to apply.